tcveatch/robacus/README.md

 random simulations (Monte Carlo methods) rather than pure math were emphasized in order to resolve issues too complex for the human mind.

-As example and proof, Dr. Ching used this program to quickly and effectively model the details of the Three Mile Island nuclear plant *during* its meltdown so as to help to bring the unfolding disaster under control.
-Let me merely point out that thereafter, he bought a large apartment complex in Berkeley, and now enjoys the life of Riley.
+As example and proof, as I understand it, Dr. Ching used this program to quickly and effectively model the details of the Three Mile Island nuclear plant *during* its meltdown so as to help to bring the unfolding disaster under control.
+Let me merely point out that shortly thereafter, he bought a large apartment complex in Berkeley, and now enjoys the life of Riley.
-Clearly something worked, the seeming grandiosity of his claims of universal knowledge farming and utopian futures based on this system notwithstanding.
+Clearly something worked, grandiosity not notwithstanding.
 It is incumbent on us to figure out what it was he actually achieved.

-On the one hand, his prolific writings and surprising opinions, which are often outlandish, shocking, or strange at a first impression, provide a useful alternative window on many things that we might not normally question (browse around in html-files/* or generated-html/*).
+On the one hand, his prolific writings and surprising opinions, which may seem often outlandish, shocking, or strange at a first impression, provide a useful alternative window on many things that we might not normally question (browse around in html-files/\* or generated-html/\*).
 Much suffers in translation.
 But there are insights in there worth pulling out, in addition to the software archived here.

-Since his original work, he has used this quite general-purpose program in all kinds of unrelated explorations, from quantitative modeling of a poulty pandemic (see ./*-files/ep????), to the design and analysis of a novel approach to table tennis technique, (see ./pongfu-files).
+Since his original work, he has used this quite general-purpose program in all kinds of unrelated explorations, from quantitative modeling of a poulty pandemic (see ./\*-files/ep????), to the design and analysis of a novel approach to table tennis technique, (see ./pongfu-files).
 More, the thousand relics of an active intellectual career may be found in the robacus filesystem, because the included